 Two anticoagulant rodenticides (diphacinone and brodifacoum) were tested for their potential hazards to salamanders.
-There were to be two treatment groups for each of these two rodenticides with each providing a different route of exposure (secondary oral exposure and direct dermal exposure).
-However, because we did not enough of the first two species of salamanders, we combined the two routes of exposure and had some of each species (Aneides and Ensatina) in each group.
+There was a control and two treatment groups for each of these two rodenticides with each treatment providing a different route of exposure (secondary oral exposure and direct dermal exposure).
+However, because we did not obtain enough Aneides and Ensatina to conduct separate treatments, we combined the two routes of exposure and had some of each species (Aneides and Ensatina) in each group.
+There was also a control group which had no rodenticide exposure.
 This was called Trial 1.
-There was also a control group which had no rodenticide exposure.
-Because we had enough of the third species of salamander (Batrachoseps), we were able to have separate treatment groups for each route of exposure (Trial 2).
+Because we had enough Batrachoseps, we were able to have separate treatment groups for each route of exposure plus a control group (Trial 2).

 Treatment 1 Procedures; secondary oral exposure.
-Ten salamanders of the third species of salamanders (Batrachoseps) were to be used in this treatment group for each rodenticide.
+Ten Batrachoseps were to be used in this treatment group for each rodenticide.
 However, group size varied somewhat because of the number of salamanders available at the start of the study.
-In this trial, the salamanders were to be fed crickets that had been exposed to the rodenticide by only allowing them to feed on crushed rodenticide pellets for about 10 days.
+In this trial, the salamanders were fed crickets that had been exposed to the rodenticide by only allowing them to feed on crushed rodenticide pellets for about 10 days.
 However, when we first fed rodenticides to the crickets, they all died shortly thereafter.
-Consequently, we again amended the study protocol to state that we would sprinkle powdered rodenticide on the crickets just before putting them in with the salamanders.
+Consequently, we again amended the study protocol to sprinkle powdered rodenticide on the crickets just before putting them in with the salamanders instead of feeding crushed rodenticide pellets to the crickets.
 Some crickets were fed to salamanders twice weekly.
 The treated crickets were fed to the salamanders for 10 days.
 At the end of the 10-day exposure period, salamanders were placed in clean cages and observed for a nother 14 days (post-exposure period).
-During this period, they were fed clean crickets that have not been exposed to the rodenticide.
+During this period, salamanders were fed crickets that had not been exposed to rodenticide.

 Treatment 2 Procedures; direct dermal exposure.
 Ten salamanders of the third species of salamanders (Batrachoseps) were to be used in this treatment group for each rodenticide.
 However, group size varied somewhat because of the number of salamanders available at the start of the study.
-In this trial, the salamanders were exposed to external dermal exposure from crushed pellets being sprinkled on the ground cover material and by spraying the ground cover paper towels with water in which crushed pellets were allowed to dissolve for 7 days.
+In this trial, the salamanders were exposed dermally tocrushed rodenticide pellets sprinkled on cage ground cover material and by spraying the ground cover paper towels with water containing rodenticide residue.
+Rodenticide bait was dissolved in water for 7 days before treated water was applied to paper towels.
 With this treatment group, there may also have been some direct oral exposure if the salamanders chose to eat some of the crushed pellets.
 As in the other treatment group, the salamanders were exposed to the crushed pellets and treated water for 10 days.
 At the end of the 10-day exposure period, salamanders were placed in clean cages and observed for the 14-day post-exposure period.
-During this entire treatment, the salamanders were fed clean crickets that had not been exposed to the rodenticide.
+During this entire treatment, the salamanders were fed crickets that had not been exposed to rodenticide.

 The control group of about 10 salamanders was maintained with no rodenticide exposure during the two trials.

 Staff monitored cricket consumption over the course of the trials to determine if there was a decline in food consumption as the trial progressed.
 Additionally, salamanders were weighed at the start and end of the trials to determine if a decline in weight occurred.
 These data provided us with a measure of sub-lethal effects.
-Generally, birds and mammals that have consumed anticoagulants will stop feeding and lose weight as the symptoms of toxicosis advance.
+Generally, birds and mammals that have consumed anticoagulants will stop feeding and lose weight as the signs of toxicosis advance.